BobAaldering/LETS_HASH/README.md

 }
 ```

 You can see that the hash `1097005601` has been generated from the relevant string, but note that in this case 32-bits have been used.
-Of course you can also call other functions, from which just a hash can be generated, since for example `void*` is used to allow various types.
+Of course, you can also call other functions, from which just a hash can be generated, since for example `void*` is used to allow various types.
 If you want to generate a hash of a string, this string must exist, because `const char used_string [static 1]` is used in the implementation.

 ## Supported hash sizes